Sarkis-Gaf/GoAERO-Controls/README.md

 These are tutorials on technologies and concepts we will use in this project.
 -------------------------------------------------------------------------------

-#### As of 3/8/25 here are our objectives:
+#### As of 3/8/25, here are our objectives:

 1. Start on conducting a power draw ASAP
-2. Create our software infastructure
+2. Create our software infrastructure
 3. Create a block diagram of our control system
 4. Start writing code on our components

-### These tasks will be dedicated into these 3 teams:
+### These tasks will be dedicated to these 3 teams:

 Aero: Eli, Jordan, Ernesto

 Hardware Integration: Michelle, Liz, Pyson

 Flight Software: Kevin, Howard, Iker, Samuel